 verse or passage in the Bible that supports the Church replacing

-physical Israel--only being grafted into the root and enjoying the common wealth of Jacob [physical Israel].
+physical Israel--only being grafted into the root and enjoying the common wealth of Jacob.
 Many scriptural commands and promises were made to

 physical Israel only.

-Denying the Old and New Covenants: When adopting Christian Judaism, the two Covenants appear to be a stumbling block, to the point where some deny two covenants exist.
+Denying the Old and New Covenants: In some observant groups the two Covenants appear to be a stumbling block, to the point where some deny two covenants exist.
 And this despite the fact that Jesus said they do.

 At the last Passover before his crucifixion, Jesus declared the New Covenant [Testament]: